commercialhaskell/stack/doc/build_command.md

 !!! info

-    Stack does not distinguish the building of Haddock documentation for Hackage from the building of Haddock documentation generally.
-If the former has occurred, use the `--force-dirty` flag.
+    Stack does not distinguish the building of Haddock documentation for Hackage from the building of Haddock documentation generally, which is why the `--force-dirty` flag is implied.

 !!! note